jeffprandall/powershell/freenas/rancher.md

 The first line enables iohyve generally, while the second line provides some configuration.
 Specifically, it specifies that iohyve should load the required kernel modules itself, use igb0 as bridge interface for all VMs and use the zpool storage-volume for vm storage.

 This change only becomes active after a reboot.
 Alternatively, `iohyve setup` can be run manually.

+## Setting up RancherOS

+A few of the things that change between each host

+- ip address in the `cloud-config.yml` file
+- hostname in the `cloud-config.yml` file
+- ssh keys
+- con=nmdmX - this way each host gets a dedicated console port

 ### Rancher Manager